-And you need to do this with everything on your site, from your body copy to even your call to actions.
+And you need to do this with everything on your site, from your body copy to even your call to action.
 It’s also a good idea to remove anything that could be a distraction, such as unnecessary buttons, and you need to keep your image use to a minimum.
 Just think about your mobile audience and their devices before you create your content.

 Optimize For Local Searches

-As mentioned above, the way mobile users behave and search is different to the way desktop users behave and search.
+As mentioned above, the way mobile users behave and search is different from the way desktop users behave and search.
 One key difference is that most local searches come from mobile devices.
 Perhaps even more importantly, 88% of customers who make a local search go onto taking action within the next 24 hours.

 To that end, it’s really important that you optimize your mobile website for local searches by adding your site to Google My Business.
 This is very easy to do.
 Just pop over there and follow the instructions.
-Simply listing your website there can boost your search engine traffic significantly because mobile device users will automatically see your businesses location when they perform a search.
+Simply listing your website there can boost your search engine traffic significantly because mobile device users will automatically see your business’s location when they perform a search.

-Once you’ve done that, you can start claiming your business on local directories, such as CitySearch, Yahoo!
-And Yelp.
+Once you’ve done that, you can start claiming your business on local directories, such as CitySearch, Yahoo!, And Yelp.

 Then, make sure to optimize your title tags and meta descriptions so that they’re targeting local audiences.
 For example, keep them compelling and keep your main keywords in there, but add your location and a line like “the leading healthcare solution.”